jbisbee/virtualenvwrapper-django/README.md

 **v1.2**
-* Added DJANGO_PROJECTS_SRC_DIR as a .bashrc override because I mistakenly assumed everyone uses $HOME/src to store there source code.
+* Added DJANGO_PROJECTS_SRC_DIR as a .bashrc override because I mistakenly assumed everyone uses $HOME/src to store their source code.

 **v1.1**
 * Added install instructions to the README